 The congregation officially disbanded in 2007, but volunteers continued to operate the food ministry, which became known as Park View Community Mission.
 A pantry was introduced, known as Food for Families.
 It is now Lynchburg's largest, and the largest client-choice pantry in the state west of Richmond.
 In 2017 the Mission received tax-exempt status by the IRS and became a 501(c)(3) nonprofit organization with the goal of helping our neighbors lift themselves out of poverty.

 To do this, a Community Resource Center was opened and classroom space was utilized to begin teaching basic nutrition and homemaking skills.
 The problem of hunger among students was recognized, and the Food for Thought weekend backpack program was launched in 2018.
 Additional courses were and brought under a program called the Life Skills Institute in 2019.
 That was also the year clothing distribution received a new focus.
 A few racks of free clothing had been a part of the pantry, but increased demand and a generous supply of donations meant relocating to a larger space and giving it a new name, the Clothing Connection.

-Today, Park View's five programs continue to focus on offering help, healing, and hope, thanks to committed volunteers and supporters.
+Today, Park View's six programs continue to focus on offering help, healing, and hope, thanks to committed volunteers and supporters.

 Will you make it your mission to help us with ours?